-"And being confident of this, I know that I shall remain and continue with you all for your progress and joy of faith, that your rejoicing for me may be more abundant in Jesus Christ by my coming to you again."
+^{1:25} "And being confident of this, I know that I shall remain and continue with you all for your progress and joy of faith, ^{1:26} that your rejoicing for me may be more abundant in Jesus Christ by my coming to you again."

 After thinking it through, Paul was confident he would be released.
-He felt he still had some work to do...
+He felt he still had work to do.
+He was even planning another trip to bless the Philippians.

-"Only let your conduct be worthy of the gospel of Christ, so that whether I come and see you or am absent, I may hear of your affairs, that you stand fast in one spirit, with one mind striving together for the faith of the gospel..."
-Paul is like a father encouraging his children to make him proud.
-He wants them and us, to stand fast, stand together, and stand up for the Gospel.
+But whether he makes that visit or not, he exhorts the Philippians ^{1:27} "Only let your conduct be worthy of the gospel of Christ, so that whether I come and see you or am absent, I may hear of your affairs, that you stand fast in one spirit, with one mind striving together for the faith of the gospel..."
+Paul wants them and us to stand fast, to stand together, and to stand up for the Gospel.

-The word translated "striving" speaks of an effort that drips with blood, sweat, and tears - that goes beyond exhaustion...
-Leave it all out on the field for the Gospel.
+The word translated ^{1:27} "striving" speaks of strenuous effort - effort that pushes beyond exhaustion.
+He's saying, leave it all out on the field for the Gospel.

 High School football is a dreadful sport.
 You practice five days a week for 16 weeks to play just 10 games.

-You endure a sweltering summer, rigorous exercies, the risk of injury - and for what?
+You endure a sweltering summer, rigorous exercise, the risk of injury - and for what?
 There's no pay and little recognition.
 Why does a High Schooler do it?

-It's because when everyone pulls together - and the gun sounds - there's a joy that swells up inside!

-Even if your team doesn't always win you've still belonged to something bigger than yourself.
-The sense of unity and accomplishment was worth the sacrifice.
+It's because when everyone pulls together - and the horn sounds - there's a joy that swells up inside!
+Even if your team doesn't always win, you've still belonged to something bigger than yourself.
+There's a sense of unity and accomplishment that's worth the sacrifice.